yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 ## Pre-requisites

 * Tyk Cloud Account, register here if you don't have one yet: {{< button_left href="https://tyk.io/sign-up/#cloud" color="green" content="free trial" >}}
-* A redis instance for each data plane, used as temporay storage for distributed rate limiting, token storage and analytics.
+* A Redis instance for each data plane, used as temporay storage for distributed rate limiting, token storage and analytics.
 You will find instructions for a simple Redis installation in the steps below.
 * No incoming firewalls rules are needed, as the connection between Hybrid Gateways and Tyk Cloud is always initiated from the Gateways, not from Tyk Cloud.

 ## Get the connection details to the control plane

 The hybrid data plane can connect to control plane in Tyk Cloud by using the Tyk Dashboard API Access Credentials.
 Follow the guides below to create a user (identity for hybrid data plane) and prepare the connection details:
 * **Tyk Dashboard API Access Credentials**: `api_key` setting in Docker, `gateway.rpc.apiKey` in helm
 * **Organisation ID**: `rpc_key` setting in Docker, `gateway.rpc.rpcKey` in helm
 * **MDCB connection string**: `connection_string` setting in Docker, `gateway.rpc.connString` setting in helm

 You need first to create a user that will be able to connect to the control plane.
-Go to the API Manager Dashboard.
+Go to the Tyk Dashboard.

-  {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager.png" alt="API Manager Dashboard" >}}
+  {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager.png" alt="Tyk Dashboard" >}}

-  - Within the API Manager Dashboard, select or create a user to be used as the login from your Hybrid gateways with `Real time notifications` as **read** permission.
+  - Within the Tyk Dashboard, select or create a user to be used as the login from your Hybrid gateways with `Real time notifications` as **read** permission.

-  {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager-user.png" alt="API Manager Dashboard" >}}
+  {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager-user.png" alt="Tyk Dashboard" >}}

   - Copy the **Tyk Dashboard API Access Credentials** for later use (`api_key` setting in Docker, `gateway.rpc.apiKey` setting in helm)
   - Copy the **Organisation ID** for later use (`rpc_key` setting in Docker, `gateway.rpc.rpcKey` setting in helm)

-  {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager-user-key.png" alt="API Manager Dashboard" >}}
+  {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager-user-key.png" alt="Tyk Dashboard" >}}

 That's all you need from the Tyk Manager.
 Go back to Tyk Cloud Console and retrieve the MDCB connection string for the gateways to connect to your control plane:

 {{< img src="/img/hybrid-gateway/tyk-cloud-hybrid-connection-control-plane.png" alt="MDCB connection string for the gateways to connect to your control plane" >}}